DivineOps/sasha-rosenbaum-site/content/blog/anatomy-of-customer-presentation/index.md

 ***Customer presentation*** - a talk given to a customer audience, usually to a set of known customer stakeholders.
 In Technical Sales, these presentations typically involve a deep dive into the technical aspects of your product, or a business-value conversation around it.

 Note: the context of where you give each type of presentation is not absolute.
-You may (rarely) give a “narrative talk” to a customer, or a “customer presentation” at a conference (think of a technical breakout session).
+You may give a “narrative talk” to a customer, or a “customer presentation” at a conference (think of a technical breakout session).
 But the type of talk is distinctly different, and knowing which one you are aiming for is important.

 # Talking at vs Talking with